Are you getting enough sleep?

 Do you use SQ3R when you read your textbooks?

-- Survey — Look over the whole chapter, reading all of the headings and the captions on all of the illustrations.
+- Skim — Look over the whole chapter, reading all of the headings and the captions on all of the illustrations.

-- Question — Ask a question about each topic discussed.
+- Question — Use the paragraph headings to write a question about each topic discussed.

 Do you have uninterrupted study time?